splanck/vcurses/README.md

 screen stores its own copy of `stdscr` and associated backing buffers so switching screens swaps the visible contents without redrawing from scratch.

+## License

+vcurses is distributed under the terms of the BSD 2-Clause "Simplified" License.
+See [LICENSE](LICENSE) for details.